The StoryWalk® project lets parents and children wander through the pages of favorite books -- literally!

 Check your local Family Center website or Facebook page for information about upcoming StoryWalks® near you.

-You don't need to be a resident of a town to visit the local family center.
-Don't see a family center listed for your town?
-Don't worry!
+Family Centers are generally free, and you don't need to be a resident of a town to visit the local family center.
 Each community's family center provides unique programming and is open to residents as well as families from other communities.
 Play-and-learn groups are free and generally open on a drop-in basis (no preregistration required).

-For more information and to locate the family centers and parent-child activities nearest you, see our list below or contact us.
+Explore the map below to find the family center nearest to you, or scroll down for more details.
 Most family centers follow the public school schedule of their home community for vacations and weather-related closings.
 All of the centers may sponsor activities and events at times other than those listed below.
 Please contact the individual centers for more specific information about hours and programming.

 Amherst Family Center